 My mouth was lit on fire with heat, the flavor was tangy and sort of sweet, and I made a giant mess all over my face and fingers.
 I didn’t even care what my date thought (perhaps that’s why he didn’t call me again…?).

 Every time I bite into something that is Buffalo chicken in any form, I think back to that memory and laugh myself silly.
 I swear, everything in the world disappears when I am eating something amazing.

 Don’t judge me – I am obsessed with food, after all.

-Now, I love making wings, but they can take a bit of time to pull together.
+Now, I love making wings, but they can take a bit of time to pull together (though with our tutorial for breaking down wings, it gets a little easier!).
 Sometimes I just want that Buffalo flavor fast.
 That’s where these Buffalo chicken bites come in.

 This is the ideal recipe to make when you have some leftover chicken.
 It can be leftover rotisserie, or perhaps some shredded chicken that you would normally use to make tacos, or meal prep sandwiches and wraps for the week.

 You make a simple Buffalo chicken filling, and this gets wrapped up with some blue cheese inside a wonton wrapper.
 The bites are baked until they’re crispy and golden brown, no frying necessary.